Syaifullah27/Syaifullah27/README.md

 - Have experience with **Figma**

-- Understand Bahasa Indonesia, Bahasa Melayu, and English
+- Understand Bahasa Melayu, and English

 <br/>
 <br/>